I wondered, [i][color=#0000cd]Exactly which LEGO pieces would I sell in these capsules?[/color][/i]

 So I thought why stop at office coffee?

-Now we have a full color catalog with almost 250 items to choose from.
-These will be provided to all of our current customers as a bonus for using Reed Co Vending.
+Now we have a full color catalog with almost 250 items to

 This week I concentrated on building and polishing the brand-spankin'-new website [url="http://reedcovending.com"]reedcovending.com[/url].
 And for building it myself, it's not so bad.